N-cedric/BIT-DATASTRUCTURE-AND-ARGORITHM/EXERCISE-lll/Readme.md

 Screanshot A and B contain output of Python file

-The rest text file contain answers on remainig questions
+The rest text files contain answers on remainig questions